capacitor-community/sqlite/docs/TypeORM-Usage.md

     });

 ```
+## Ionic/Vue app

-An example of a Ionic/Vue app has been developed `https://github.com/jepiqueau/vue-typeorm-app` demonstrating the use of TypeORM migrations and multiple connections. it will be enhanced in the future.
+An example of a Ionic/Vue app has been developed `https://github.com/jepiqueau/vue-typeorm-app` demonstrating the use of TypeORM with migrations and multiple connections.
+The migration files have been created manually, not using the TypeORM cli ( generate, create ).
+If one find the way of using the TypeORM cli he or she will be welcome to make a PR to this documentation and make a PR to the application.

-It requires to add in or create a `vue.config.js` file the following
+### Requirements

+In the vue.config.js, if it exists otherwise create a new file, add the following:

 ```js
 module.exports = {